asabi/ai-game-test/README.md

-# Number Guessing Game
+# Game Configuration

-A simple number guessing game application.

-## Task
-Create a simple number guessing game where players try to guess a randomly generated number between 1 and 100 within a limited number of attempts.
+This project allows users to configure the number of guesses for the game through environment variables.

-## Usage
+## Setup

+1. Create a `.env` file in the root directory with the following content: